 - 16. Switch to the Level 2 Structural Framing Plan view. - 17.
-Select Annotate \rightarrow Tag \rightarrow Tag by Category from the Ribbon.
+Select Annotate → Tag → Tag by Category from the Ribbon.

-- 18. Uncheck Leader on the Options Bar. - a.
+Tag by Category - 18.
+Uncheck Leader on the Options Bar. - a.
 We do not want a line with an arrow from the tag to the element. - 19.
 Pick one of the curved beams in the Southwestern corner of the building; be careful not to select the floor as it can be tagged as well.